A Rollercoaster Bug Fix Journey – PVE Node Shows 'Unknown' Status Failure

-On a Sunday afternoon, Old T planned to install RouterOS on PVE for testing, only to find that creating a virtual machine was impossible.
+On a Sunday afternoon, Lawtee planned to install RouterOS on PVE for testing, only to find that creating a virtual machine was impossible.
 The specific issue was that on the VM creation page, the node field displayed “Node epson seems to be offline,” and on the PVE panel, the node showed a gray question mark with a status of “Unknown.”
 Thus began Old T’s rollercoaster journey of bug fixing.

 PVE Storage Device Configuration Conflict